The Challenges of Peace: US-Vietnam Relations since 1975 International Symposium

 -

-Bui Kien Thanh, adviser to President Ngo Dinh Diem, Republic of Vietnam, and adviser to the Socialist Republic of Vietnam's government (participating virtually from Vietnam)
+Bui Kien Thanh, adviser to President Ngo Dinh Diem, Republic of Vietnam, and adviser to the Socialist Republic of Vietnam's government (virtual from Vietnam)

 Coffee break